 Cliveden House, Berkshire

 Cliveden House is a regal looking mansion on the River Thames, peppered with artwork and rooted in history.
-From the suits of armour to the gorgeous fireplaces, Cliveden House is undoubtedly a beautiful wedding venue.
-Perhaps one of its most notorious moments is the role of its swimming pool in the Profumo Affair.
-The hotel is no stranger to celebrities and is guaranteed to make you feel like royalty.
-From exclusive use to more intimate ceremonies, all are done with impeccable style and attention.
+From the suits of armour to the gorgeous fireplaces, Cliveden House is undoubtedly a beautiful winter wedding venue, decorated beautifully for Christmas, if you choose to get married in November or December.
+From exclusive use to more intimate ceremonies, winter weddings at Cliveden House are all done with impeccable style and attention.

-A small, family run hotel, the Gilpin is bursting with books, plump sofas, Victorian flower gardens and even a llama paddock.
-In the grounds of the hotel, the Lake House is a contemporary addition that has wowed guests since it’s opening in 2010.
-This hotel boasts six individual suites and spa facilities too.
-Have your ceremony inside or out, lake-side and set in 100 acres of private grounds.
+A small, family run hotel, the Gilpin in the Lake District’s Windermere is bursting with books, plump sofas, Victorian flower gardens and even a llama paddock.
+Within the grounds of the hotel, the contemporary Lake House is an addition that has wowed guests since its opening in 2010.
+The Gilpin also boasts six individual suites and spa facilities, and its cosy nooks and crannies are the perfect space for a wonderful winter wedding overlooking the lake.

 A spectacular example of how to update a valued historic building, Seaham Hall has a rich history and abundance of style within its walls.
-Perched on a clifftop on the Durham coastline it has the best of both worlds and is an immaculate wedding location.
-Featuring imaginative menus and varied venue space, this venue is a show-stopper inside and out.
+Perched on a clifftop on the Durham coastline, this is a truly immaculate winter wedding location, with imaginative menus and a variety of venue spaces.

-Finally, Askham Hall is a Grade I listed Elizabethan mansion surrounded by terraces, topiary and lawns.
-It has a mixture of antiques and bohemian English furnishings.
-The reception rooms are filled with books, paintings and views that stretch across the gardens, fells and the River Lowther.
-There are 15 bedrooms in the house and a spa in the grounds, too.
-The best bit is that the weddings will be in a converted ancient oak beamed barn.
-You can decorate the barn as you wish and they can cater for any number up to 320 people.
+Finally, our last pick, Askham Hall, is a Grade I listed Elizabethan mansion surrounded by terraces, topiary and lawns.
+Its mixture of antiques and bohemian English furnishings, and reception rooms filled with books, paintings and views that stretch across the gardens, make it a wonderfully quaint setting for a winter wedding.
+Weddings are held in the ancient converted oak beamed barn which you can decorate as you wish – Christmas wedding, anyone?